 (d) Remand for Evidentiary Hearing.
 For good cause shown by written motion filed no later than 20 days after the later of the date the clerk's record was filed or the date the reporter's record was filed, the appellate court may order a remand for the limited purpose of holding an evidentiary hearing concerning an allegation of ineffective assistance of counsel.
 The appellate court must rule on the motion for remand within three days; otherwise, it will be denied by operation of law.
 The trial court shall begin the evidentiary hearing no later than the seventh day after the abatement order.
-The hearing shall be recorded by a court reporter and the trial court shall make findings of fact as to whether appellant was prejudiced as a result.
+The hearing shall be recorded by a court reporter and the trial court shall make findings of fact as to whether any counsel rendered deficient performance on behalf of appellant and whether appellant was prejudiced as a result.
 No later than 20 days from the date of the abatement order the court reporter shall file a supplemental court reporter's record of the hearing and the district clerk shall file a supplemental clerk's record, including the trial court's findings of fact, and the appeal shall be reinstated.
-The deadline in Rule 6.2(a) of the Rules of Judicial Administration shall be tolled for no more than 20 days pending an abatement order this rule.
+The deadline in Rule 6.2(a) of the Rules of Judicial Administration shall be tolled for no more than 20 days pending an abatement ordered under this rule.

 The subcommittee is in general agreement with the Task Force's proposed approach via rule to address ineffective assistance claims in the parental termination context.
-The subcommittee raises the following points for consideration in connection with the operation of such a rule in practical terms.
+Prior to the September 3, 2021 meeting, the subcommittee identified the following points for consideration in connection with the operation of such a rule in practical terms.

 - The subcommittee discussed whether any further effort to define the parameters of "good cause" is warranted, and concluded that the better course is to leave the phrase undefined given the difficulty of formulating a fair and reasonable written standard that will capture the many possible scenarios that could lead to invocation of this rule. - The proposed rule contemplates that, if a remand is ordered, the appeal will be abated while trial proceedings are undertaken to address the ineffective assistance claim.
 Consideration should be given to requiring the party seeking remand/abatement to establish a prima facie case of ineffective assistance before a remand and abatement is authorized.
 This requirement would act as a brake on this mechanism so that the interests of the affected children in obtaining a prompt resolution of the issues are not unduly compromised. - The proposed rule contemplates that a direct appeal will be the vehicle for asserting an ineffective assistance of counsel claim in the parental termination context.
 This is a feasible approach when new appellate counsel enters the case.
+See, e.g., Interest of D.T., 625 S.W.3d at 68 (claim of IAC by trial counsel pursued on direct appeal by subsequently appointed appellate counsel).
 However, if trial counsel remains on the case through the appeal, then this approach potentially puts trial counsel in the untenable position of asserting counsel's own ineffectiveness at the same time the direct appeal is underway on the merits.
 For this reason, consideration should be given to recognizing a vehicle with a short time limit for collaterally attacking a termination determination, through an equitable bill of review procedure or similar means, in circumstances in which the same attorney represents the terminated parent in the trial court and on appeal.
 A vehicle allowing collateral attack also would address situations involving allegations of ineffective assistance on appeal by newly appointed appellate counsel.